nwesterhausen/domain-monitor/README.md

 ### Running Locally

-Should by OS agnostic.
-Requires go and nodejs.
+Should be OS-agnostic.
+Requires Go and NodeJS.
 Clone this repo and follow the [build instructions](#development).
 Then you can run the binary alongside the `assets` folder.

 Configuration can be done via the configuration page of the web gui (default http://localhost:3124)